AGCoL

 a.
 The genes/mRNAs must have a ID= keyword, and your mRNAs/exons must have a Parent= keyword.

 b.
-For genes, all attributes are saved in the database for viewing.
-You can set which attributes keywords to save; open the project's Parameter window, look for parameter Anno keywords.
+For genes, by default all attributes are saved in the database for viewing.
+You can set which attributes keywords to save by opening the Project Parameter panel and entering them for the parameter Anno keywords.

-Order The first mRNA and its exons must come after the parent gene and before the next gene.
+Order Each mRNA and its exons must come after the parent gene and before the next gene.

-The first mRNA must be before its exons, but it is okay if all the mRNAs are listed first.
+The mRNA must be before its exons, but it is okay if all the mRNAs for a gene are listed first.

 Exons are entered in the order they are found; they must be either ascending or descending.